 - TARPS: Remove tarps, if tarps stretched over firewood piles, boats or sports equipment are not taut, they’re holding water for mosquitoes to breed within.

 - TREAT: Utilize a mosquito elimination barrier treatment around the home and yard.
 Using a barrier treatment at home reduces the need for using DEET-containing bug spray on the body.

-Mosquito Squad of Sandhills is your best bet at defeating the Asian tiger species and reducing your exposure to mosquito-borne illnesses like West Nile Virus.
+Mosquito Squad of The Sandhills is your best bet at defeating the Asian tiger species and reducing your exposure to mosquito-borne illnesses like West Nile Virus.
 We will locate the danger spots in your yard for their breeding and apply a micro-encapsulated barrier spray that eliminates mosquitoes for at least 21 days.
 We have a 90% effectiveness rate and accompany that with a 100% satisfaction guarantee.
 During the summer months, you should be able to enjoy your own yard without the worry of vector borne illnesses infecting you, your family members or your pets.
-While seeking Fayetteville mosquito control, call Mosquito Squad of Sandhills today, and let us help you take your yard back!
-Contact Mosquito Squad of Sandhills to learn more about preventing mosquitoes!
+While seeking Fayetteville mosquito control, call us today, and let us help you take your yard back!
+Contact Mosquito Squad of The Sandhills to learn more about preventing mosquitoes!